Bond granted for 3 activists whose fund bailed out people protesting Atlanta ‘Cop City’ project

 Adele MacLean, 42, Marlon Scott Kautz, 39, and Savannah Patterson, 30, were arrested Wednesday on charges of charities fraud and money laundering.
 They lead the Atlanta Solidarity Fund, which has provided bail money and helped find attorneys for arrested protesters.

-Magistrate Court Judge James Altman agreed to set bond of $15,000 apiece.
-That bond is to be subject to various conditions that Altman planned to outline in a written order later Friday.
+Prosecutors had asked Magistrate Court Judge James Altman to deny bond.
+But Altman granted $15,000 bond to each of the activists, expressing concerns about their free speech rights and saying he did not find the prosecution’s case, at least for now, “real impressive.”
+That bond was to be subject to various conditions that Altman planned to outline in a written order later Friday.

 The office of state Attorney General Chris Carr is leading the prosecution.
 A spokesperson for Carr in an email characterized the arrests and the search of a home owned by MacLean and Kautz as “a multi-agency effort and part of an ongoing investigation into violent activity at the site of the future Atlanta Public Safety Training Center and other locations.”